bonn0062/GSoD/README.md

 # Google Summer of Docs: NumPy Beginner's Tutorial

 ## Welcome to the repository for the Absolute Beginner's Guide to NumPy!
-##### This tutorial was built in collaboration with [NumPy](https://numpy.org/) through [Google Season of Docs 2019](https://developers.google.com/season-of-docs).
+##### This tutorial was built in collaboration with [NumPy](https://numpy.org/) through [Google Season of Docs](https://developers.google.com/season-of-docs).
 Please feel free to reach out with any ideas or suggestions!

 ![NumPy_logo](images/NumPy_logo.svg)